British Rail Class 444: Operations

-Refresh
+Mid-life Refurbishment

-South Western Railway has conducted a refurbishment programme under its contract from 2017 onwards.
-As part of this work, every unit has been deep cleaned, and the carpets and seat covers in standard class have been replaced.
-In addition, plug sockets have been provided at every pair of seats, and the guard's office and buffet unit in the accessible carriage have been removed to provide extra seats.
-First class has been reduced from 35 seats to 32, and the 2+1 seating has been replaced with 2+2 seating, with leather seats and new tables providing facilities for wireless charging.
+South Western Railway conducted a refurbishment programme under its contract from 2017 to 2020.
+As part of this deal, all 45 units were thoroughly deep-cleaned, and each seat cover in both standard and first class were replaced.
+Each pair of seats were given a plug socket near to the air conditioning unit at floor level, and the guard office and onboard shop in the carriage housing the accessible facilities have been removed to provide extra seats.
+This can be seen with the seats in the former shop area not having a window.
+First class has been reduced from a full carriage of 35 seats to 3/4 of a carriage housing 32 seats, and the 2+1 seating has been replaced with 2+2 seating.
+Leather seats and new tables provide facilities for wireless charging on board.